RETIREMENT BENEFITS AND APPEALS PROCESS

 5.4.02 – APPLICATION FOR PENSION BENEFITS

-(A) Claims for benefits under the Plan should be filed with the Director (or its delegate) using, if required by the Director, forms provided for that purpose.
+(A) Claims for retirement and death benefits under the Plan should be filed with the Director (or its delegate) using, if required by the Director, forms provided for that purpose.

 (B) The Director shall provide written notification of Claim approval or Claim denial to the Member, Beneficiary or authorized representative within sixty (60) days of the Director’s receipt of a written Claim.